jasminappleby/100DaysOfCode/README.md

 - Day 73, part three.
 (28/03) I have tested positive, so it is covid after all this time.
 It isn't pleasant but I have slightly more focus today than I have done the past two days.
 Super achy all over though and cant stop coughing all over my screen... gross.

+- Day 83 is my biggest code base ever.
+It is foul and I wish it could be smaller.
+I am unsure how to make it smaller though.

  -->
 ## Contents